The History of Aransas County

 Fulton Beach Road

 During the years of the great cattle boom, the new port towns became important shipping and processing points.
 The first packery in the county was built by W. S. Hall in Fulton just after the war and over the course of the next eight years.
-Numerous other packeries sprang up, most of them located in the Rockport-Fulton area, including the Carruthers and Fulton Company, Lyman Meat Packing and Canning Company, American Meat Company, American Beef Packery, Boston Packing Company, Texas Beef Packery, and Marion Packing Company.
+Numerous other packeries sprang up, most of them located in the Rockport-Fulton area, including the Carruthers and Fulton Company, Lyman Meat Packing and Canning Company, American Meat Company, American Beef Packery, Boston Packing Company, and Texas Beef Packery, and Marion Packing Company.
 In 1871 a man by the name of Daniel L. Holden installed the first ice machine in the packing houses.
 As late as 1880 a single factory in the Rockport-Fulton area handled 93 percent of the $500,000 worth of beef slaughtered by Texas factories 1880.
 In March 1871, because the great cattle boom had established it as the most important town in the area, Rockport became the county seat of Refugio County.
 On September 18 of the same year, the legislature voted to divide the county and designated much of the coastal area as a new county named Aransas.
 Rockport was made the county seat, and on March 26, 1872, the county commissioners’ court met for the first time in a rented frame house.
 In 1888 the San Antonio and Aransas Pass Railroad (later Texas and New Orleans) reached Rockport, thus ensuring the town’s continued importance as a shipping center.
 The rise of Rockport, however, marked the beginning of the decline for St. Mary’s.
 Successive storms in 1886 and 1887 destroyed the town’s wharves, and by the early 1890s, St. Mary’s had dwindled to a small village.

 1888 ARANSAS PASS L.C.
 BEGINS DEVELOPING THE AREA